Forward-Nexus/fwdai-pro/pro-os/commands/system/update-mission.md

 If ODAT succeeds beyond your wildest dreams, what does that look like?

-> Every person in recovery has a LiNa.
+> Every person in recovery has an AI companion.
 Not just addiction - mental health, grief, chronic illness - anything where you need to navigate life one day at a time.
 Life navigation becomes accessible to everyone, not just people who can